Financial help for people with a disability or illness

-The Emergency Benefit is available if you’re not eligible for other benefits or pensions and can’t support yourself or your family.
+The Emergency Benefit is available if you’re not eligible for other benefits or pensions and cannot support yourself or your family.

-A Special Needs Grant can help you cover essential or emergency costs that you can't afford.
+A Special Needs Grant can help you cover essential or emergency costs that you cannot afford.

 Work and Income can advance up to 6 weeks’ benefit or pension to help pay for essential costs that crop up.

-A Recoverable Assistance Payment can help with urgent costs that you can’t afford.
+Recoverable Assistance Payment can help with urgent costs that you cannot afford.

-If you can't pay for what you need you can apply to Work and Income for Temporary Additional Support.
-This is a weekly payment that can last for up to 13 weeks and you don't have to be on a benefit.
+If you cannot pay for what you need you can apply to Work and Income for Temporary Additional Support.
+This is a weekly payment that can last for up to 13 weeks and you do not have to be on a benefit.